Dettmer's 7 shutout innings send Texas A&M past Irish at CWS - WHIZ News

 Dettmer (6-3) was working on three days’ rest after giving up seven runs and getting pulled in the second inning of Texas A&M’s 13-8 loss to Oklahoma on Friday.

+“I’m not going to lie to you.
+After Friday, I felt just terrible, like I let my team down,” Dettmer said.
+“But to come back and have Coach give me the ball just two games later, all that confidence just flowed through me and to know they trust me … all I had to do was believe in myself.
+That’s what happened and had some success today.”

 He bounced back with his best performance of the season.
-He got Notre Dame batters to swing over the top of his sinker, mixing in a changeup and breaking ball.
+He got Notre Dame batters to swing over the top of his sinker and induced 10 groundouts.

+“They obviously didn’t have fun with it,” Aggies third baseman Trevor Werner said.
+“It’s fun to play behind that because you know you’re going to get a lot of rollovers.
+We know when he’s on, we’re going to get a lot of plays.
+The whole team’s feeling good when Dettmer’s going.”

 The Irish reached base on an error and hit batter but didn’t get their first hit until David LaManna singled with one out in the fourth.